balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 This sequence begins with the assumption that a MUC room already exists on the MUC server and that each client has already established a secure channel to the KMS via authenticated key agreement.
 All messages are transmitted over XMPP.

-1. Client A reserves a unique GMBC URI from the KMS server.
+1. Client A reserves a unique GMBC URL and a unique GK URL from the KMS server.

 2. Client A generates a new GMBC by creating a genesis block using the reserved GMBC URI.
 The genesis block references the MUC room JID as the resource URI, and includes group membership "add" operations for each member of the MUC room.
 The JID of the KMS server is used in the curator field.